 8. Does Maryland offer deferred adoption assistance agreements (agreements where initial monthly maintenance amount is $0 for children at risk of developing special needs later)?

 Yes.
 Deferred adoption assistance is for “at risk” special needs designations related to physical, emotional or mental health where the child is at risk but has no symptoms.
 This designation, which is typically for infants, requires documentation that an “at risk” condition exists at the time of adoption finalization.
-A medical assistance grant is established to provide a financial means to track the child’s health.
+The will enter into a Medicaid only adoption assistance agreement to keep the possibility of monetary assistance later.
 If symptoms develop, the family can request a monthly amount based on the child’s needs (see question 17).

 9. What Medicaid services are available in Maryland?

 Adoption assistance recipients receive the same full range of Medicaid benefits that are available to non-adoption assistance recipients.
 All medically necessary and appropriate services are covered.
 For more information, visit: https://mmcp.health.maryland.gov/Pages/home.aspx

 Families should use their private insurance as the primary coverage, and the medical assistance coverage as secondary coverage.
 Parents should contact their adoption assistance caseworker for details regarding eligibility, applying for services, and any required annual re-determination for services.